top of page

 Do reviews matter?

-Reviews can provide insight into communication and professionalism.
+Online reviews can provide some insight into communication and professionalism.
 However, reviews alone do not show how evidence is prepared or how negotiations are conducted.
-They should be viewed as one of several factors to consider.
+They should be considered alongside other factors such as experience, process, and communication.

 Large firm or small firm?